Bigg Boss 12: Rumour Has It! Kapil Sharma Approached For The Show!

 Colors' popular controversial reality show, Bigg Boss has entertained the viewers for 11 seasons.
 Bigg Boss 11, which was hosted by Salman Khan, has been one of the successful seasons.

 This time too, the makers have roped in Salman as the host and are planning something big for the viewers.
+The upcoming season is especially in news regarding the format and the contestants' list.

 The makers are trying to rope in controversial contestants to make the show interesting.
 It is being said that Kapil Sharma, who is surrounded with a lot of controversies, has been approached for the show.